dom-j/GCP-Microservice-DeploymentonKubernetes/README.md

 - Create a new project in GCP
 - Create a service account with the required permissions (e.g. Storage Admin, Kubernetes Engine Admin, Artifact Registry Admin, Service Account User)
-  -Add a key to the service account and download the JSON file
+  - Add a key to the service account and download the JSON file
 - Enable the necessary APIs: Cloud SQL Admin API, Kubernetes Engine API, Artifact Registry API, IAM Service Account Credentials API
 - Create the Terraform files:
     ```